Rules

 "Beneficial Use or Beneficial Purpose" shall mean groundwater use for:

-• (A) agricultural, gardening, domestic, stock raising, municipal, mining, manufacturing, industrial, commercial, recreational, fish and wildlife, or pleasure purposes;
+- (A) agricultural, gardening, domestic, stock raising, municipal, mining, manufacturing, industrial, commercial, recreational, fish and wildlife, or pleasure purposes;

-• (B) exploring for, producing, handling, or treating oil, gas, sulfur, or other minerals; or
+- (B) exploring for, producing, handling, or treating oil, gas, sulfur, or other minerals; or

-"Bentonite" shall mean a sodium hydrous aluminum silicate clay mineral (montmorillonite) commercially available in powdered, granular, or pellets form which is mixed with water and used for a variety of purposes including the stabilization of borehole walls during drilling, the control of potential or existing high fluid pressures encountered during drilling below a water table, and to provide a seal in the annular space between the well casing and borehole wall.
+"Bentonite" shall mean a sodium hydrous aluminum silicate clay mineral (montmorillonite) commercially available in powdered, granular, or pellet form which is mixed with water and used for a variety of purposes including the stabilization of borehole walls during drilling, the control of potential or existing high fluid pressures encountered during drilling below a water table, and to provide a seal in the annular space between the well casing and borehole wall.

 "Board" shall mean the Board of Directors of the Hickory Underground Water Conservation District No. 1, consisting of five (5) duly elected members.

-"Capped Well" shall mean a well that is closed or capped with a covering capable of preventing surface pollutants from entering the well and sustaining a weight of 400 pounds and constructed in such a way that it cannot be removed by hand.
+"Capped Well" shall mean a well that is closed or capped with a covering capable of preventing surface pollutants from entering the well and sustaining a weight of at least 400 pounds and constructed in such a way that it cannot be removed by hand.

 "Casing" shall mean a tubular watertight structure installed in the excavated or drilled hole to maintain the well bore.

-"Conservation" shall mean practices, techniques and technologies that will reduce the consumption of water, reduce the loss or waste of water, improve the efficiency in the use of water, or increase the recycling or reuse of water.
+"Conservation" shall mean practices, techniques, and technologies that will reduce the consumption of water, reduce the loss or waste of water, improve the efficiency in the use of water, or increase the recycling or reuse of water.

-"Contested Hearing" shall mean a permit hearing that is noticed and conducted according to the procedures of Rule 12.3.
+"Contested Hearing" shall mean a permit hearing that is noticed and conducted according to the procedures of Rule 15.3.

 "Contiguous" shall mean property within a continuous perimeter boundary situated within the District.
 Contiguous may also apply to properties that are divided by a publicly owned road or highway if the properties would otherwise share a common border.